IBM Cloud Docs

 Provisioning File Storage for Classic for use as a VMware datastore

-This tutorial guides you through how to order and configure IBM Cloud® File Storage for Classic in a vSphere 5.5 or vSphere 6.0 environment at IBM Cloud®.
+This tutorial guides you through the steps of ordering and configuring IBM Cloud® File Storage for Classic in a vSphere environment at IBM Cloud®.
 File Storage for Classic is designed to support high I/O applications that require predictable levels of performance.
 The predictable performance is achieved through the allocation of protocol-level input/output operations per second (IOPS) to individual volumes.

 If you require more than eight hosts to access your VMware® datastore, then choosing NFS File Storage for Classic is the best practice.